 All preschool referrals for consideration for special education (including referrals for speech concerns) should be directed to the Early Childhood Special Education Office at (434)973-2490.

-Interested families obtain an application from MACAA.
+Interested families obtain an application by calling Nikki Feggans (contact information below), from the MACAA Head Start Office or from MACAA's web page (www.macaa.org).
 Verification of age and income are required.
-Annual recruitment cycle begins February 1st through March 30th.
+The annual recruitment cycle begins January 1.
 Applications are accepted all year.

 Charlottesville, VA 22901